Frequently Asked Questions about HVAC Service and …

 How long can I expect a new system to last?

 If you have a qualified technician perform regular preventative maintenance and service suggested for your unit, industry averages suggest that an air conditioner should last 12-15 years (sea coast applications may be less) and a gas furnace should last as many as 20-25 years.
-We offer a 10 year no hassle no payment guarantee to our maintenance customers.

 What is covered in my warranty?

 All products come with a written limited warranty on parts.
 This warranty states that a replacement part will be furnished for any part of the product that fails in normal use and service during the applicable warranty period specified in accordance with the warranty’s terms.
-However, if you sign up for our maintenance plan, we will guarantee that any failures in the first ten years are covered … parts and labor.

 Why should I zone my house?